Chapter 9.3 – Port Marketing

 Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

-1. Ports and their Customers
+1. Ports and Their Customers

 2. Institutional stakeholders interact with port authorities on matters related to policy issues, regulations, legislative interventions, and public interests.

 The potential value for stakeholders generated through marketing efforts develops in line with the main functions that a given port authority undertakes, such as landlord, regulator, operator, or community/cluster manager.
 Following the evaluation of internal strengths, competitors, the business ecosystem, and the community, the endorsed marketing strategies are associated with a portfolio of actions based on the capabilities of the port authority.
-Port authorities define value propositions through actions that might relate to one or more marketing processes aiming to:
+Port authorities define value propositions through actions that might relate to one or more marketing processes, aiming to:

 • Define value.
 Identifying the needs and positioning the offers.